 The Buttermilk Falls Natural Area is located in Homewood Borough in Beaver County, Pennsylvania, near the intersection of the Pennsylvania Turnpike and Route 18.
 The main feature of the park, which runs along Clark’s Run, is a picturesque thirty-five-foot waterfall that seemingly cascades off of the old railroad tracks above.
 The waterfall, now known as Buttermilk Falls, was always known by locals as Homewood Falls – and even earlier I’m told it was referred to as Smiddy’s Falls.

 Recent legend has it that the falls got the name Buttermilk Falls in about 1870 from a group of Civil War veterans who enjoyed picnicking at the area, while enjoying their favorite refreshment of buttermilk.
-This is not true as the name Buttermilk Falls was not associated with it until recent years.
+Whether that is true or not is unknown, but looking over newspaper reports the name Buttermilk Falls was not associated with it until recent years.
 I believe the popular name was “borrowed” from one of at least two nearby (and smaller) Buttermilk Falls located near the southern end of 5th Avenue in Koppel and along Wampum Run in Wampum.